 Course Code: Edexcel 1PE0

-Miss R Golightly, Head of PE
+Miss R Golightly

 rgolightly@carshaltongirls.org.uk

 Why choose PE?

 The GCSE course is designed to allow you to study Physical Education in an academic setting, allowing you to critically analyse and evaluate physical performance and apply your experience of practical activities in developing your knowledge and understanding of Physical Education.